 5. Select your cursor choice from the print screen image, using the select tool.
 Crop your selection.
 Enlarge the image with the magnifying glass, hit Ctrl+A and position the cursor against the upper/left corner of the window.

 6. Resize the image window by grabbing the corner marker at the lower right-hand corner and dragging it towards the upper left-hand corner.

 7. Use the Color Fill tool and change the white insides of your cursor to any solid color except for black.
 White being the default transparent (right-button) color.
 Without colorizing the cursor image, you will only see the black outline once you have pasted it into the intended background.
 The cursor would appear transparent.
 Name the image, save it in png format and close it.

 8. Edit your Print Screen image by right-clicking and selecting Edit.
 Select the Magnifier tool and click to enlarge the area in which you wish to add the cursor image.
 Scroll down under the Select tool and click to add the check next to Transparent Selection.
 Scroll down under Paste to Paste From..., and select the Cursor file you created.

 9. Drag and drop the image from the upper left-hand corner.
 Once you have positioned your cursor image, restore the original color with the Color Fill tool.

 * Save your image, after each successful step of the process.

 * If you don't like where you have placed your Cursor, before you save the image, hit Ctrl-Z to undo up to your last 3 moves.

-* You can save and edit Microsoft Paint images in the following formats: Bitmap (Monochrome, 16 & 256 Color, 24-bit), JPEG, GIF, TIFF and PNG.
+* You can save and edit MS Paint images in the following formats: BMP (Monochrome, 16 & 256 color, 24-bit), JPEG, GIF, TIFF and PNG.

 Copyright 04/12/2009 All Rights Reserved.
 Questions?
 Comments?
 Contact Me